codenet/col733-cloud/compute-rdd.md

 The main problem is that our checkpointing and restore mechanism got confused between multiple *instances* of $x$ and $y$.
 We checkpointed $x$ from the first iteration and $y$ from the second iteration.
-And then we didn't know that they are from two different iterations.
+And then after recovery, we didn't know that they are from two different iterations.

 The first idea of Spark is that let us make our variables **immutable**.
 In our toy example, it means that $x$ in the first iteration *is not the same as* $x$